AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/001-the-first-few-days.md

 Sage sighed, "Nox he's gone.
 Why do you want me to do that?"

 "Sage will you do it or not?
 Or do I need to go let Trix do it?"
 It was a threat I could use now.
-My best friend wouldn't do it for me, then I'd just seek out one of the three hackers I already kne
+My best friend wouldn't do it for me, then I'd just seek out one of the two other hackers I already knew.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxNjA0MjgyNiwtMzQ3MzcxODA5XX0=
+eyJoaXN0b3J5IjpbNjIzMDE2MDgxLC0zNDczNzE4MDldfQ==
 -->